liudong-chen/liudong-chen.github.io/_pages/research.md

   margin-right: 45px;
   margin-left: 0px;" src="/assets/equitable_tariff.jpg" width="300px" >
 <br />
-Time-varying pricing tariffs incentivize customers to shift their electricity demand and reduce costs, but may increase the energy burden for customers with limited response capability.
+Time-varying pricing tariffs incentivize customers to shift their electricity demand and reduce costs but may increase the energy burden for those with limited response capabilities.
 We proposed a joint learning-based identification and optimization method to design equitable time-varying tariffs.
-The proposed method connects learning and optimization by embedding customers' price response behavior, captured by a learning network structure, into the tariff design optimization.
+This method connects learning and optimization by embedding customers' price response behaviors, captured by a learning network structure, into the tariff design optimization.
 The equitable tariffs protect low-income consumers from price surges while motivating peak reduction and ensuring revenue recovery for utility companies. [[Link](https://arxiv.org/abs/2307.15088)]